-Objective: The aim of this study was to examine the effect of body awareness therapy on pain, fatigue, and quality of life in women with tension type headache and migraine.
+Objective: To examine the effect of body awareness therapy on pain, fatigue and quality of life in women with tension-type headaches (TTH) and migraine.

 Methods: Socio-demographic features of patients who are included in the study were recorded.
-Visual analogue scale (VAS) was used for pain and Fatigue Severity Scale (FSS) was used for fatigue, Nottingham Health Profile (NHP) was used for life quality related with health.
-Following the first evaluation, body awareness therapy (BAT) was applied for patients for 6 weeks per 60 minutes in 3 sessions.
+Visual analogue scale was used for pain and fatigue severity scale was used for fatigue, Nottingham health profile (NHP) was used for life quality related to health.
+Following the first evaluation, body awareness therapy (BAT) was applied to patients for six weeks per 60 minutes in three sessions.

-Results: Among patients with TTH, there was statistical difference between VAS, FSS and total NHP score before and after BAT (p < 0.05).
+Results: Among patients with TTH, there was statistical difference between visual analogue scale, fatigue severity scale and total NHP score before and after BAT (p < 0.05).
 Among patients with migraine, there was statistical difference between total NHP score before and after BAT (p < 0.05).

-Conclusion: Body awareness therapy is an effective method that can be used in order to increase life quality related with health among women patients with TTH and migraine.
+Conclusion: Body awareness therapy is an effective method that can be used in order to increase life quality related to health among female patients with TTH and migraine.